EvidenceNOW: Managing Unhealthy Alcohol Use

 - Medication-assisted treatment for those diagnosed with alcohol use disorder.

 AHRQ has funded six grantees who will use the EvidenceNOW model of external support to improve primary care.
-As part of this external support, the grantees will use practice facilitation to disseminate and implement evidence-based practices for screening and treatment of unhealthy alcohol use in approximately 750 primary care practices across the United States.
+As part of this external support, the grantees will use practice facilitation to disseminate and implement evidence-based practices for screening and treatment of unhealthy alcohol use in primary care practices across the United States.
 In addition, AHRQ has funded a contractor to help understand cross-grantee impact and to support the grantees in their work through identification of helpful clinical tools and sharing and creation of learning communities for peer-to-peer learning.

 Designed to help primary care practices use patient-centered outcomes research to address unhealthy alcohol use, this initiative aims to: